Different times require a different response – video launch

-In times like this it’s really important that we look out for each other, keep our lines of communication open and share what we know based on best available information.
-We’re doing our bit.
+In times like this, it’s really important that we look out for each other, keep our lines of communication open and share what we know based on the best available information.

 Each workday we will aim to provide our thoughts on:

 - The risk and governance implications of the day’s coronavirus related news.